physera/onelogin-aws-cli/README.md

   This refers to an AWS CLI profile name defined in your `~./aws/config` file.
 - `duration_seconds` - Length of the IAM STS session in seconds.
   This cannot exceed the maximum duration specified in AWS for the given role.
-- `renew_seconds` - How often to re-authenticate the session in seconds.
 - `aws_app_id` - ID of the AWS App instance in your OneLogin account.
   This ID can be found by logging in to your OneLogin web dashboard and navigating to `Administration` -> `APPS` -> `<Your app instance>`, and copying it from the URL in the address bar.